I have been using Nuxt.js with AWS ECS, ELB & CloudFront for the past few months. Occasionally I come across this error: Loading chunk _ failed.

 The new architecture split the traffic at the CloudFront layer into 2 paths.
 ALB will take care of routing all API services and non-cached objects.
 S3 will receive all compiled assets (JS/images/manifest).

 On deployment, ECS will generate the assets and push /_nuxt and other versioned content into S3.
 ECS will then proceed to start the website and a health check will be up subsequently.
 (ELB will not route the traffic to ECS before a healthy health check.)

 Whichever target group ELB hits, it will be able to complete the request as all and every possible chunk are now inside S3.

 With this deployment strategy, a user that doesn’t refresh their browser even after the deployment is taken offline will still have access to the required chunks.
 Furthermore, I can also route some decoupled traffic to Lambda@Edge if I need to. (e.g. Generating 3rd party API token or internal authentication.)

-I developed this for the Munch Web App.
-We needed a zero downtime deployment strategy that is scalable and works well with the AWS stack.
+I needed a zero-downtime deployment strategy that is scalable and works well with the AWS stack.

-Nuxt.js has their built-in caching ability for assets.
-One of the advantages of using this method is the ability to cache additional files that are not inside /assets folder and have it delivered from a CDN.
+Nuxt.js has its built-in caching ability for assets.
+One of the advantages of using this method is the ability to cache additional files that are not inside /assets folder and have them delivered from a CDN.